 We are a team of lawyers based in Portugal with a strong background in corporate law, taxes and global mobility.
-We also work with real estate, labor and family laws in Portugal and Brazil.
+We also work with real estate, labor and family laws.
+Get professional advice for your portuguese legal matters.

 Business law in Portugal is a branch of private law that can be understood as the set of disciplinary rules for the business activity of the entrepreneur and any natural or legal person in Portugal.
 Carolina Felix Advogados has a group of specialists in business law in Portugal at your disposal, including in import and export processes for commercial goods and for personal use, both for individuals and legal entities.